Book an appointment

 What Food Is Provided?

-We normally order in and luckily Stratford is home to many great restaurants.
+We normally order in and luckily Bloomsbury is home to many great restaurants.
 You can see whats on Deliveroo, here.
 You’re also welcome to fly the nest (leave the workshop) and find a local restaurant.

 When your booking is confirmed, we will email you to arrange your design consultation and make arrangements for lunch.